 SECTION 6.
 RULES AND REGULATIONS.
 The Board of Directors shall have the power to make and adopt such rules, regulations, and policies, not inconsistent with law, the Articles of Association of the Cooperative or these Bylaws, as it may deem advisable for the management, administration, and regulation of the business and affairs of the Cooperative.

 SECTION 7.
 ACCOUNTING SYSTEM AND REPORTS.
-The Board of Directors shall cause to be established and maintained a complete accounting system, which among other things, subject to applicable laws and rules and regulations of any regulatory body, shall conform to such accounting system as may from time to time be designated by the Administrator of the Rural Electrification Association of the United States of America.
+The Board of Directors shall cause to be established and maintained a complete accounting system, which among other things, subject to applicable laws and rules and regulations of any regulatory body, shall conform to such accounting system as may from time to time be designated by the Administrator of the Rural Electrification Association of the United States of America, any successor organization, or Generally Accepted Accounting Principles (GAAP).
 The Board of Directors shall also after the close of each fiscal year cause to be made a full and complete audit of the books and financial condition of the Cooperative as of the end of such fiscal year.
 A synopsis of such audit report(s) shall be made available to the Members at the following annual meeting.

 SECTION 8.
 REMOVAL OF DIRECTORS.
 Any Member may propose removal of a Director by filing a written statement of reasons for removal with the President or Secretary of the Board of Directors.
 The President or Secretary shall immediately notify the Director of the written reasons for removal.
 The Board of Directors will consider the proposal for removal at its next available meeting, and the Director proposed for removal shall have an opportunity to respond to the written reasons for removal.
 The Board of Directors shall vote on whether to recommend a vote by Members for removal of the Director.
 The Director proposed for removal must abstain from the vote, and such vote requires a two-thirds (2/3) majority of the non-abstaining Directors.
 If the Board of Directors does not recommend a vote by Members for removal of the Director, a Member may, consistent with Article II, Section 3, request that removal be considered by the Members at a special meeting.
 If the Board of Directors recommends a vote by Members for removal, a Member meeting shall be called, and the written reasons for removal shall be included with the notice of the Member meeting.
 The Director shall have an opportunity at the Member meeting at which removal is considered to be heard in person or by counsel and to present evidence; and the person or persons asserting the reasons for removal of the Director shall have the same opportunity.
 The Director may also file with the Secretary a statement setting forth concisely any evidence responding to the filed statement of reasons for removal.
 The Director may be removed upon a majority vote of all Members voting in person thereon.
 The written statements shall be filed with the minutes of the meeting at which removal of the Director was considered.